 Yellow Earth (1984)

-It is the first Chinese movie since the Communist Liberation of 1949, to narrate with images instead of dialogues.
-The movie has sparked a debate in China, and is ambiguous about the Communist Party’s ability to assist peasants during communist change.
-The movie uses movie cinematography inspired by timeless Chinese art, using a minimal amount of shadows, natural light, and a non-perspective use of framing.
-It is an “avant-garde” effort by young Fifth Generation Chinese moviemakers, drawing inspiration from the high abstractionist qualities of timeless Chinese art.
+It is indeed the first Chinese movie as the Communist Liberation of 1949, to narrate with images rather than dialogues.
+The movie has sparked a debate in China and is ambiguous about the Communist Party’s ability to assist peasants during communist change. the movie uses movie cinematography inspired by timeless Chinese art, using a minimal amount of shadows, natural light, and a non-perspective use of framing.
+It is an “avant-garde” effort by young fifth-generation Chinese moviemakers, drawing inspiration from the high abstractionist qualities of timeless Chinese art.

 The Black Cannon Incident (1985)

-The movie was entered out of competition at the 1987 Cannes movie Festival.
-Zhao Shuxin (Liu Zifeng) is a German trained designer and performer in a mining business.
+The movie was entered out of competition at the 1987 Cannes Movie Festival.
+Zhao Shuxin (Liu Zifeng) is a German-trained designer and performer in the mining business.
 He is solitary and has the unusual practice of playing Chinese chess by himself.
-The chessboard and objects are his close friends and have accompanied him for many years.
-Finally, when Zhao returns from a company trip, he notices that the black cannon is no longer among his chess items.
-Despite heavy rains, he immediately rushes to the post office, and also sends a telegram to the resort he stayed at earlier, which reads “Black Cannon Missing.
+The chessboard and objects are his close friends and have accompanied him for many years. when Zhao returns from a company trip, he notices that the black cannon is no longer among his chess items.
+Despite heavy rains, he immediately rushes to the post office and also sends a telegram to the resort he stayed at earlier, which reads “Black Cannon Missing.
 301. Searching.
 Zhao.”, requesting the resort’s assistance to search for the object in Room 301.

 Red Sorghum (1988)

 The movie is set in a small country town in China’s eastern Shandong district during the Second Sino-Japanese War.
-It is told from the point of view of the protagonist’s grandson, who thinks back to his grandmother, Jiu’er.
-She was an inadequate woman who was forced by her parents to marry an old man, Li Datou, who owned a white sorghum wine distillery and had leprosy.
-Upon its release, Red Sorghum garnered worldwide acclaim, winning the coveted Golden Bear at the 1988 Berlin International movie Festival.
-There is a power in the simplicity of this tale, the imaginative high quality of its images and in the astonishing rapidity of its violence.
+It is indeed told from the point of view of the protagonist’s grandson, who thinks back to his grandmother, Jiu’er.
+She was an inadequate woman who was forced by her parents to marry an old man, Li Datou ,who owned a white sorghum wine distillery and had leprosy.
+Upon its release, Red Sorghum garnered worldwide acclaim, winning the coveted Golden Bear at the 1988 Berlin International Movie Festival.
+There is a power in the simplicity of this tale, the imaginative high quality of its images, and in the amazing rapidity of its violence.

 Ju Dou (1990)

-The story comes from the novel Fuxi, Fuxi by Liu Heng.
-Ju Dou is set in the early 20th century in rural China.
-Yang Tianqing (Li Baotian) is returning from an expedition to the silk market for his adoptive uncle, Yang Jinshan (Li Wei).
-Jinshan, whose profession is to dye fabrics, and is known for his ruthlessness.
-After Tianqing returns, another employee is fired from Jinshan.
-As he leaves, the employee informs Tianqing that Jinshan has recently taken a new wife.
+The narrative is drawn from the novel *Fuxi, Fuxi* by Liu Heng.
+Set in early 20th century rural China, *Ju Dou* follows Yang Tianqing (played by Li Baotian) as he returns from a journey to the silk market on behalf of his adoptive uncle, Yang Jinshan (portrayed by Li Wei).
+Jinshan, a fabric dyer infamous for his cruelty, has just dismissed another worker upon Tianqing’s return.
+As the former employee departs, he reveals to Tianqing that Jinshan has recently taken a new wife.

 Raise the Red Lantern (1990)